step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

 Then save-filter-command can process the file to its own liking.
-The command string can use `${file}` to refer to the input save file, and `$FNRSAVEFLT` to run the pre-made filter that also the built-in sources run.
-The calling convention for `$FNRSAVEFLT` is unusual.
-Look at the example in the findnrun script source code.
-Look for `SAVEFLT_FNRstart`.
+The command string can use `${file}` to refer to the input save file, and `$FNRSAVEFLT` to leverage the save filter code that built-in sources run.

 ### Invocation Environment

-The _invocation environment_ provides tap-command and drain-command with the following preset variables:
+The _invocation environment_ provides tap-, drain- and save-filter- commands with the following preset variables:

  * `${SOURCE}`, `${TAP}`, `${DRAIN}`, `${TITLE}`, `${ICON}`, `${INITSEARCH}`, `${MODE}` - from the source declaration